 Visit the Chelsea Market

-If you plan to walk along the High Line, eating at the Chelsea Market before or after your route is a great option.
-In this gastronomic market you will find stores where you can buy good quality food, but also several stalls where you can stop for lunch.
-If you are looking for desserts, breakfasts or snacks, you are also in luck: there are bakeries, cupcake stores, pastry shops...
+If you plan to stroll along the High Line, eating at the Chelsea Market before or after your walk is a great option.
+In this gastronomic market you will find stores where you can buy good quality food, but also several stalls where you can stop to eat.
+If you are looking for desserts, breakfasts or snacks, you are also in luck: they have bakeries, cupcake stores, pastry shops...

 New York itself is a world apart, but the United States has so much to see that it would be a shame to forget to take a trip to other nearby cities like Washington or Philadelphia from New York.
 If you take a guided tour to the cradle of this country's history, you can learn much more about its culture and idiosyncrasies.
-Especially Washington seemed to me an incredible place, very monumental and with many corners, monuments and landmarks to discover.
+I found Washington in particular to be an incredible place, very monumental and with many corners, monuments and emblematic places to discover.

 In addition, its order, cleanliness and majesty, contrasts with the chaos of the Big Apple, so you will complete your trip by adding this counterpoint that will not leave you indifferent.
 The best of all is that there are several options to, in addition to visiting Washington, discover its surroundings, especially if you make a two-day trip to Washington, so I have compiled the most interesting ones here: Washington Day Trips from New York.